 1- Guatape Rock

-Guatape Rock was worshipped by the local indigenous people and is now a national monument.
+The local indigenous people worshipped Guatape Rock which is now a national monument.

-From the top of the rock views over the reservoir and islands can be seen.
+The top of the rock has stunning views over the reservoir and islands.

 Monserrate’s summit is 3512m (11,522ft) above sea level and offers incredible views over the jungle and the city below.